-Gone are the days when kitchen spaces were cluttered with a ton of accessories, busy patterns, and designs.
+Gone are the days when kitchen spaces were cluttered with accessories, busy patterns, and designs.
 Today, the modern kitchen is defined by minimalism.

-What do we mean by a minimalist design style?
-This is a design style where bare essentials are used to create an uncluttered and simple space.
-This style is very similar to the modern interior design style that many homeowners and interior designers are embracing today.
+A minimalist design style uses bare essentials to create an uncluttered and simple space.
+This style is very similar to the modern interior design style many homeowners and interior designers embrace today.

 So, what exactly do you need in a minimalist kitchen?
-The “bare essentials” in a minimalist kitchen, as far as design is concerned, include clean lines, simplicity, and a monochromatic color palette.
+As far as design is concerned, a minimalist kitchen’s “bare essentials” include clean lines, simplicity, and a monochromatic color palette.
 The color, in this case, is used mostly as an accent.

 What about the exact equipment and accessories?
 Well, to get you started, a spatula, oven mitts, cutlery, a few glasses/cups, a medium-size pot/10-inch pan, a few plates, and a large stirring spoon are what you need.

 Okay, I have a small kitchen.
 Will a minimalist European kitchen design work?
 Yes.
-The minimalist design can work with the one wall layout, which is the most preferred kitchen layout for a small kitchen.
+The minimalist design can be used with the one-wall layout, the most preferred layout for a small kitchen.

 But is it efficient?
-Well, some quarters argue that the galley layout is the most efficient layout you can use.
-But, no matter the specific layout you go for, these are a few minimalist European kitchen designs you can explore.
+Some argue that the galley layout is the most efficient.
+But no matter your specific layout, you can explore these few minimalist European kitchen designs.

 So, dig in.